 After you have dropped out of an event, cut a season short, or experienced similar setbacks, what then?
 This is my second point - you learn from it: “Race-day success is seldom achieved without race-day failure”.

 A life-time ago, I learned this valuable lesson from my seasoned pole-vault coach.
-He taught me to learn from my failures - that they are essential tools to build our ultimate success.
+He taught me to learn from my mistakes - that failure is an essential tools to build our ultimate success.
 And unlike in triathlon or running, failure comes in spades in the pole vault.
 After all, the bar goes higher and higher until you fail to clear the bar- in most cases, even the eventual champion will FAIL on his or her last jump.
-It’s essential to learn from our failures- in the pole vault, failure came frequently.
+It’s essential to learn from our failures- in the pole vault, failure came all to frequently.
 It was easy to learn what I needed to do differently to have success.
-But by figuring out what I was doing wrong, I could learn what do to do right.
+By figuring out what I was doing wrong, I learned what do to do right.
 Thomas Edison is a great example of having this perspective when he said about the difficulties in perfecting the light bulb, “I haven’t failed, I’ve found 10,000 ways it won’t work.”

 Since that ill-fated race day years ago, I’ve gone on to make the podium at that very same race.
 My time on that course had improved by over 30 minutes, and I have become a much stronger triathlete.
 Yet this process is a continual one.
 Currently I’ve made the difficult decision to take 2 seasons off to let my body heal completely after an accident and injury.
 Painful as it is, by choosing to delay the immediate satisfaction of race-day accomplishment, I will gain the long-term benefit of becoming a faster, stronger, and ultimately more successful triathlete.
 And so will you.